Closed-Form Approximation of the Total Variation Proximal Operator: Approximating Total Variation

 In this section, we present the approximation of the TV proximal operator proposed in~\cite{Kamilov2017, Kamilov2016a}.
 The motivation for this approximation is the reduction of the computational complexity of calculating the TV proximal operator from $O(knd)$, where $k$ is the number of sub-iterations, to $O(nd)$.
 Consider the linear mapping $\Wbm: \R^{\sizeConst} \rightarrow \R^{2 \sizeConst \dimConst}$ defined as

-where $\Abm_j:\ \R^\sizeConst \rightarrow \R^{\sizeConst }$ for $j \in \{1, ..., \dimConst\}$ represents an averaging operator along the $j^{\text{th}}$ dimension, and $\Dbm_j:\ \R^{\sizeConst} \rightarrow \R^{\sizeConst }$ for $j \in \{1, ..., \dimConst\}$ denotes a discrete gradient operator along the $j^{\text{th}}$ dimension. $\Abm_j$ and $\Dbm_j$ are convolutions along the $j^{\text{th}}$ dimension of the signal with the kernels
+where $\Mbm_j:\ \R^\sizeConst \rightarrow \R^{\sizeConst }$ for $j \in \{1, ..., \dimConst\}$ represents an averaging operator along the $j^{\text{th}}$ dimension, and $\Dbm_j:\ \R^{\sizeConst} \rightarrow \R^{\sizeConst }$ for $j \in \{1, ..., \dimConst\}$ denotes a discrete gradient operator along the $j^{\text{th}}$ dimension. $\Mbm_j$ and $\Dbm_j$ are convolutions along the $j^{\text{th}}$ dimension of the signal with the kernels

 respectively.
+In this work, we assume periodic boundary conditions for both $\Mbm$ and $\Dbm$.
+Note that this is not essential for the method or the results in this paper: aperiodic boundary conditions are perfectly acceptable.
 The mapping $\Wbm$ can be interpreted as a union of scaled and shifted first-level discrete Haar wavelet and scaling functions across all $\dimConst$ dimensions~\cite{Kamilov2017}.
-It is important to note that this operator satisfies $\Wbm^{\Tsf} \Wbm = \bm{I}$, but due to redundancy in the union of scaled orthogonal transforms, $\Wbm \Wbm^{\Tsf} \neq \bm{I}$~\cite{Elad.etal2007}.
+It is important to note that this operator satisfies $\Wbm^{\Tsf} \Wbm = \bm{I}$, but due to redundancy in the union of scaled orthogonal transforms, $\Wbm \Wbm^{\Tsf}$ is over-determined and so $\Wbm \Wbm^{\Tsf} \neq \bm{I}$~\cite{Elad.etal2007} (Section 3, first paragraph).

 The approximate TV proximal operator is defined as